Naomi Karten Associates

 Flaw #39: Don't anticipate the perceptual lag.

-Questions about feedback-gathering -- or managing customer expectations, introducing change, or other issues that affect customer satisfaction?
-Contact me at 781-986-8148 or by And if you'd like me to evaluate your surveys or feedback-gathering processes, get in touch and let's discuss the options.
+If you have questions about feedback-gathering -- or managing customer expectations, introducing change, or other issues that affect customer satisfaction -- please contact me by And if you'd like me to evaluate your surveys or feedback-gathering processes, get in touch and let's discuss the options.

 How to Survive, Excel and Advance as an Introvert